canopy-project/canopy-project/docs/meta_client.md

 Note About Asynchronous Operations
 -------------------------------------------------------------------------------

-Most operations that the Client performs involve HTTP or WebSocket transactions that may take some time.
+The Client performs many operations that involve HTTP or WebSocket transactions that may take some time.
 We handle these operations differently in C as compared to Javascript because:

- - It is easy to block the current thread in C, but callbacks are difficult.
+ - It is easy to block the current thread in C, but callbacks are tricky.
  - Callbacks are easy in Javascript, but it is difficult to block the current thread.